Frequently asked questions

 Can I book you to do sharpening at my business?

-Yes - I love doing sharpening events!
-I typically do events for 5-10 hours with my setup consisting of my table and whestones.
-I’ve hosted events at grocery stores, cafes, breweries, and outdoor markets.
+Absolutely.
+I regularly host pop-up events at grocery stores, cafes, breweries, and markets.
 Contact me for more details and to schedule a sharpening event.

 Where can I find you?